 \section{Introduction}

-} \IEEEPARstart{R}{ecently}, it has been leading a surge of interest in learning Graph Neural Networks (GNNs) for effective representation learning on graph-structured data.
-GNNs~\cite{hamilton2017representation} are powerful representation learning method for graph and have shown superior performance in a variety of tasks such as node classification~\cite{GCN}, link prediction~\cite{link}, and graph classification~\cite{DiffPool}.
-The representation learned by GNN yields state-of-the-art performance in a wide range of applications including social network analysis~\cite{social1}, citation network analysis~\cite{GCN}, recommender systems~\cite{recom1,wang2018ripplenet,wang2019knowledge}, physics~\cite{battaglia2016interaction}, and drug discovery~\cite{wu2018moleculenet}, visual understanding~\cite{yang2018graph,HwangRTKCS18}.
-As the success of GNNs~\cite{wu2020comprehensive, zhou2018graph}, the need for better representation learning for graphs has emerged.
-Most state-of-the-art approaches for deep learning, such as pre-training and fine-tuning~\cite{devlin2018bert}, transfer learning~\cite{pan2009survey}, multi-task learning~\cite{auxlearning1}, self-supervised learning~\cite{you2020does}, meta-learning~\cite{MAML}, have been extended to graphs, taking into account the characteristics of the graphs.
-Despite the wide development range of learning strategies for graphs, learning with auxiliary (pre-text) tasks has been less explored for further improving generalization performance.
+} \IEEEPARstart{R}{ecently}, there has been increasing research interest in Graph Neural Networks (GNNs) for effective representation learning on graph-structured data.
+GNNs~\cite{hamilton2017representation, wu2020comprehensive, zhou2018graph} have shown superior performance in a variety of tasks such as node classification~\cite{GCN}, link prediction~\cite{link}, and graph classification~\cite{DiffPool}.
+The representation learned by GNNs yields state-of-the-art performance in a wide range of applications including social network analysis~\cite{social1}, citation network analysis~\cite{GCN}, recommender systems~\cite{recom1, wang2018ripplenet, wang2019knowledge}, physics~\cite{battaglia2016interaction}, and drug discovery~\cite{wu2018moleculenet}, visual understanding~\cite{yang2018graph,HwangRTKCS18}.
+As the success of GNNs raises the need for better representation learning in graphs, most modern deep learning approaches have been extended to graphs, taking into account the characteristics of graphs.
+These include pre-training and fine-tuning~\cite{devlin2018bert}, transfer learning~\cite{pan2009survey}, multi-task learning~\cite{auxlearning1}, self-supervised learning~\cite{you2020does}, and meta-learning~\cite{MAML}.
+However, learning with auxiliary (pre-text) tasks has been less explored for further improving generalization performance on graphs.